shehper/AC-Solver/README.md

 One of the coolest aspects of working with this environment is that solving tough episodes means cracking math problems that have stumped humans for decades!

-Using this environment, we proposed new tweaks to the current set of reinforcement learning algorithms, giving them the ability to dynamically “learn how to learn.”
-For more details, check out our [paper](https://arxiv.org/), and if you want a gentle introduction to the Andrews-Curtis conjecture and its environment, see [What is the Andrews-Curtis conjecture?].
+Using this environment, we proposed new changes to the current set of reinforcement learning algorithms, giving them the ability to dynamically “learn how to learn.”
+For more details, check out our [paper](https://arxiv.org/), and if you want a gentle introduction to the Andrews-Curtis conjecture and its environment, see [What is AC?](./What_is_AC.md).

 ## Usage